 Cost is a word used to describe the money spent on a particular thing.
-In our private lives, we talk about the cost of running a car or the cost of heating our home.
+In our private lives, we talk about the cost of running a car or heating our home.

 The cost of a good is considered to be its purchase price.
 The cost of a service is its fee.
 It is defined as the economic burden to an enterprise of production or service.
 It may be internal or external.
-Costs of management are internal costs.
+The costs of management are internal costs.